 Line 1 (bottom line)

-Does this situation seem familiar?
-Outwardly, things appear fine; but inwardly, you feel oppressed, weighted, and dreary?
-At such times, help often appears suddenly, randomly, as if miraculously descending from heaven.
-Problems may still remain after such help arrives, but the anchor that kept your mind mired in your troubles -- real or imagined -- is being lifted.
-At such moments, personal effort will be necessary to smooth out the wrinkles in your life, but strong new energy becomes available to help you.
-When you find yourself in the dumps, hitch a ride to higher ground with whatever will get you there.
-And don’t look back.
+Does this situation seem familiar: outwardly, things appear fine; but inwardly, you feel oppressed, weighted, and dreary?
+At such times, help often appears suddenly—randomly—as if miraculously descending from heaven.
+Problems may still remain after such help arrives, but the anchor that kept your mind mired in your troubles—real or imagined—is being lifted.
+At such moments, personal effort will be necessary to smooth out the wrinkles in your life; but strong new energy will become available to help you.
+When you find yourself in the dumps, hitch a ride to higher ground with whatever will get you there—and don’t look back.

 Indecision in times of adversity only brings more misfortune.
-The image is of a man who has gone on a walk in order to wrestle with a personal dilemma involving a relationship with his partner.
+Picture a man who has gone on a walk to wrestle with a personal dilemma involving his relationship with his partner.
 Failing to resolve the problem within his own mind, he becomes more and more frustrated.
-He comes across a tree whose position annoys him, so in his frustration he kicks at it, stubbing his toe.
-He then sits down to examine his toe, only to find he has chosen to sit on a bed of thorns.
-Screaming with anger, he races back to his house … only to find that his partner has left him.
+He comes across a tree whose position annoys him, so in his frustration, he kicks at it, stubbing his toe.
+He then sits down to examine his toe only to find he has chosen to sit on a bed of thorns.
+Screaming with anger, he limps his way back to his house only to find that his partner has left him!
 What good advice can help an individual who has become his own worst enemy?

 Progress in helping others is still possible, but due to obstructions, it may seem that you are the one in need of help.
-This may feel embarrassing, but don’t worry, it will pass.
+This may feel embarrassing, but don’t worry—it will pass.
 In times of misfortune, it’s good to accept help where you find it, as long as your personal dignity is preserved.
-On the other hand, if charitable aid is being asked from you, now might be an excellent time to give.
-In the end, due to one’s strength of character, the obstacles are minor compared with the ultimate value of the desired result.
+On the other hand, if charitable aid is being asked of you, now might be an excellent time to give.
+In the end, due to one’s strength of character, the obstacles are minor, compared to the ultimate value of the desired result.

-When you find that your best ideas and good intentions are stifled by bureaucrats emitting red-tape, your only course of action may be to suffer patiently, and consider your efforts as a sacrifice to the gods of efficiency.
+When you find that your best ideas and good intentions are stifled by bureaucrats emitting red tape, your only course of action may be to suffer patiently.
+Consider your efforts a sacrifice to the gods of efficiency.

 Line 6 (top line)

 The future suddenly grows brighter.
 You have been oppressed by bonds that can now be broken, and recent troubles are drawing to an end.
-Allow yourself to go forward and even kick up your heels a little bit -- there’s no need to be extremely cautious any longer.
+Allow yourself to go forward and even kick up your heels a little bit—there’s no need to be extremely cautious any longer.
 Your problems may be more illusory than real at this point.
-As soon as you grasp the possibilities, take a positive attitude, and become determined.
-You will then master the situation, and reap your rewards.
+Once you grasp the possibilities, take on a positive attitude and become determined.
+You will soon master the situation and reap your rewards.